Table of Contents

 - Collect feedback from users.

-- Fix errors or formatting issues.
+- Fix errors and formatting issues.

 - Continue training your team.